-Portions of the registrant's definitive Proxy Statement for the 2004 Annual Meeting of Stockholders, which will be filed within 120 days of the end of the fiscal year ended December 27, 2003, are incorporated by reference in Part III hereof.
-Except with respect to information specifically incorporated by reference in this Form 10-K, the Proxy Statement is not deemed to be filed as a part of this Form 10-K.
+Portions of the registrant's definitive Proxy Statement for the 2004 Annual Meeting of Stockholders, which was filed within 120 days of the end of the fiscal year ended December 27, 2003, are incorporated by reference in the Form 10-K of the Registrant.
+Except with respect to information specifically incorporated by reference in the Form 10-K, the Proxy Statement is not deemed to be filed as a part of the Form 10-K of the Registrant.